Osman I: Political relations at the beginning of Osman's reign

 According to the Bektashi narration, whose accuracy cannot be confirmed since it was only mentioned in Bektashi sources, plus the fact that it did not enjoy much support from the majority of researchers, Ḥājī Baktāš Walī was one of the Wafā'īyyah tariqah dervishes, a Murid of Bābā Eliyās al-Khorāsānī.
 Once Bābā Eliyās died, both Ḥājī Baktāš Walī and Sheikh Edebali became among his 60 successors, and grandmasters of the Ahyan Rûm brotherhood of warriors and farmers, who enjoyed great influence among the people.
 When Osman married Sheikh Edebali's daughter, he secured his control over the brotherhood, and soon became their new grandmaster.
 As a result of this marriage, all the Ahyan sheikhs became under Ottoman control.
 This has a major impact on the establishment and development of the Osmanic beylik after Osman's death during the reign of his son Orhan.
 Some argue that Osman's marriage to sheikh Edebali's daughter was his first brilliant political undertake.
-On the other hand, Turkish historian Professor Cemal Kafadar considers that the intermarriage between the Osmanic and Edebali's houses, explains the hostilities that later rose between the Ottomans and the Germiyanids, since the Germiyanid Turkoman house was rewarded lands and titles by the Seljuks because of their services in subjugating the Bābā'ī revolt in 1240 CE, and because Sheikh Edebali was considered by his followers a leader and successor to Bābā Ishāq, they all became the focus of attention of the Germiyanids.
+On the other hand, Turkish historian Professor Cemal Kafadar considers that the intermarriage between the Osmanic and Edebali's houses, explains the hostilities that later rose between the Ottomans and the Germiyanids, since the Germiyanid Turkoman house was rewarded lands and titles by the Seljuks because of their services in subjugating the Bābā'ī revolt in 1240, and because Sheikh Edebali was considered by his followers a leader and successor to Bābā Ishāq, they all became the focus of attention of the Germiyanids.

-Kafadar adds that early in Osman reign, the young Emir showed political ingenuity forming relations with his neighbours.
-Osman's alliances transcended tribal, ethnic, and religious lines. and he may have followed his instinct and the requirements of his political aspirations, not mistaking the future results of the family connections he created and secured for his son after him.
+Kafadar adds that early in Osman's reign, the young Emir showed political ingenuity forming relations with his neighbours.
+Osman's alliances transcended tribal, ethnic, and religious lines, and he may have followed his instinct and the requirements of his political aspirations, not mistaking the future results of the family connections he created and secured for his son after him.
 Osman reconstituted the political culture of the Seljuk Sultanate of Rûm in line with the needs of his beylik.
 He was more creative than his Turkomen neighbours in combining Turkic, Islamic, and Byzantine traditions.